Ukdav/Project-Lamp-Stack-Implementation/README.md

 Building and deploying web applications in the cloud has become increasingly essential in today's digital landscape.
 Amazon Web Services (AWS) offers a robust and flexible platform for hosting web applications, and one of the most popular web stack configurations on AWS is the LAMP stack.

 The LAMP stack, which stands for Linux, Apache, MySQL (or MariaDB), and PHP, is a tried-and-true combination of software components that provides a powerful foundation for developing and hosting web applications.
-AWS, as a leading cloud service provider, offers a comprehensive set of tools and services that make it easy to set up, scale and manage LAMP stack environments.
+AWS, as a leading cloud service provider, offers a comprehensive set of tools and services that make it easy to set up, scale, and manage LAMP stack environments.

 In this context, Linux serves as the operating system, Apache act as the web server, MySQL (or MariaDB) handles the database management, and PHP is the scripting language that facilitates dynamic web content generation.
 This stack is known for its stability, versatility, and open-source nature, making it an ideal choice for a wide range of web applications.